subashinijaya/energy-market-data-platform/README.md

 **6. Open the dashboard**
 Open `powerbi/energy_demand_dashboard.pbix` in Power BI Desktop.

----

 ## Data quality testing

 11 automated tests cover completeness, uniqueness, referential integrity, and a custom business rule (demand can never be negative).
-Full detail and sign-off is documented in [`docs/test_plan.md`](docs/test_plan.md).
+Full detail and sign-off is documented in `docs/test_plan.md`.

 ```
 Done.
 PASS=11 WARN=0 ERROR=0 SKIP=0 NO-OP=0 TOTAL=11
 ```

----

 ## Dashboard

 ![SA Electricity Demand Dashboard](screenshots/Enhanced_Dashboard_overview.png)

 The Power BI dashboard (`powerbi/energy_demand_dashboard.pbix`) includes:

-- Daily demand trend line
+- Daily demand trend line (90-day view)
 - Average demand by half-hour period (shows the daily peak/off-peak curve)
-- Peak demand KPI card
+- Peak demand KPI card (2,371 MW)
+- **Peak Off-Peak Ratio measure (DAX)** — 1.26
+- **Day-over-Day % Change measure (DAX)** — 1.59%
 - Interactive date range slicer

----

 ## Honest scope notes

-- This build covers a 7-day window of SA1 data to demonstrate the full pipeline end-to-end.
-The extraction script's `DAYS_TO_PULL` setting can be increased to pull a longer history with no other code changes.
+- This build covers a 90-day window of SA1 data (2,880 half-hourly records) to demonstrate the full pipeline end-to-end at meaningful scale.
+The extraction script's `DAYS_TO_PULL` setting can be increased further to pull a longer history with no other code changes.
 - `dim_region` currently contains a single region (SA1).
 The model is written generically so it will automatically populate additional NEM regions (NSW1, VIC1, QLD1, TAS1) if the extraction script is pointed at more regions in future.
 - Price data and generation-by-fuel-type data are natural next additions but are out of scope for this build.

----

 ## Author

 **Anne Subashini Sritharan**
 Data Analyst — Adelaide, SA [GitHub](https://github.com/subashinijaya)